 - Maine Coon Calicos

 Maine Coon cats are sturdy felines that tolerate harsh winter conditions.
 Their predecessors came to the United States from Europe primarily as mousers, and they are excellent hunters to this day.
 Maine Coons have small voices in contrast to their larger than average bodies.
 Their personalities might be described as dog-like; they accompany their humans, but are not always lap cats.
 Instead, they may prefer to remain close to their humans, sitting nearby.
 Maine Coons are late to mature and may not get their full growth until they are almost three years old.
-This may lead their humans to underestimate their ultimate size.
+This may lead their humans to underestimate their ultimate size and age.

 - Japanese Bobtail Calicos